mollie/crowdin-cli/README.md

 ```

 ## Typescript
-It is possible to write the downloaded files to Typescript (.ts). to Achieve that, pass the `--typescript` flag to the download command.
+It is possible to write the downloaded files to Typescript (.ts).
+To achieve that, pass the `--typescript` flag to the download command.
 ```shell
 "crowdin:download": "mollie-crowdin download --typescript",
 ```